by Texas Homesteader ~

-Not worrying about critters makes me feel better about rushing down there and sitting on a chair, for instance.
+Not worrying about spiders, scorpions, etc. tucked into a chair makes me feel better about rushing down there in the middle of the night and sitting on that chair.

 In this storage cooler we’ve included a couple of folding chairs to sit on while in the shelter.
-We also have a couple of 5-gallon lidded buckets in this large cooler.
+We may also add a couple of 5-gallon lidded buckets to store in this large cooler as well.

-These buckets are inexpensive & can be used for additional seating if our neighbors show up.
-If needed they can also be used for lidded storage in the shelter.
+5-gallon buckets are inexpensive & can be used for additional seating if our neighbors show up.
+And if needed they can also be used for lidded storage for the shelter.

-My intent is to keep the floor of the shelter as clear as possible so that periodic ‘critter’ inspection can be done quickly & easily.
-Everything fits neatly inside the cooler.
+But remember, my intent is to keep the floor of the shelter as clear as possible so that periodic ‘critter’ inspection can be done quickly & easily.
+So right now everything fits neatly inside the cooler.

 I also have a couple of bottles of water to use down there if needed.
 I’m not a big fan of consumables stored for the long term in plastic though.

-We also have this *Battery-Powered LED light kit for light that we’ll install in the storm shelter.
-It has with a remote control light switch that reaches 50 feet.
+We also have *Battery-Powered LED lights for lighting needs in our storm shelter.
+The one we have has a remote control light switch that reaches 50 feet.

-I tested for wifi cell signal with the shelter door closed and signal doesn’t quite reach down there.
-But our usual data cell service is almost full strength down inside the shelter.
-Of course if a tornado disabled the nearby cell tower it may not be available.
+But our cellphone’s data service is almost full strength down inside the shelter.
+Of course if a tornado disabled the nearby cell tower that data signal may not be available.

 Grab-N-Go Emergency Kit

-I’ll also take a cue from my dad who has an emergency bag loaded and by the door.
-It’s ready to grab on his way out to the storm shelter. (again, he’s in Tornado Alley so he goes out there a lot!)
+My dad has an emergency bag loaded and by the door.
+It’s ready to grab on his way out to the storm shelter.
+(He lives in a section of Oklahoma known as Tornado Alley so he goes to his storm shelter a lot!)

-In my emergency kit I’ll place a little LED flashlight & a small fleece lap blanket.
-I figure although we’ll already have light down there from the kit above, it might comfort the kids to have a small LED flashlight in their hands.
+In my small emergency kit I’ll place a small LED flashlight & a small fleece lap blanket.
+I figure although we’ll already have light down there from the battery-powered lights I mentioned above, it might comfort the kids to have a small LED flashlight in their hands.

-And another very helpful Facebook follower suggested that we put some sort of moisture remover down there to eliminate musty odors inside our shelter.
+Another very helpful Facebook follower suggested that we put some sort of moisture remover in our underground shelter to eliminate any musty odors.
 Now there’s something I never would have thought of.

 MAN I love our helpful Facebook followers!

-This container of *Damp Rid was only a couple of bucks.
-I’ll open it up in the spring when I go down there to tidy up & check our shelter supplies to make sure we have everything we need in our storm shelter.
+This small single container of *Damp Rid was only a couple of bucks.
+I’ll open it up in the spring when I tidy up & check our shelter supplies to make sure we have everything we need in our storm shelter.

 So there ya go!
-There’s all the shelter supplies we could think of that we’d need for a short-term in our storm shelter.
-I like that everything we’ll be using is tightly stored in a closed container.
+There’s a list of all the shelter supplies we could think of that we’d need for a short-term in our storm shelter.
+I like that everything we’ll be using is tightly stored inside a closed container.

-Also be sure to check out my post about annual maintenance to make sure there are no unpleasant surprises when I run down there to escape a storm in the middle of the night!
+Also be sure to check out my post about annual maintenance to make sure there are no unpleasant surprises when scampering down into the shelter to escape a storm in the middle of the night!

 What about you?
 What’s your most important must-have shelter supplies in your underground storm shelter?